avartom/ARmodels/README.md

 # ARmodels
 New methods of autoregressive models to predict time series.
+First, we divide the window of time into n equal time periods then we order the time series values into a monotone set S. Afterwards, we apply autoregressive models to each of this time periods.